 Meningitis

-Meningitis is an inflammation of the lining around the brain and spinal cord that can be caused by either viruses or bacteria.
+Meningitis is an inflammation of the membranes that wrap around and protect the brain and spinal cord.
+It can have many causes, the most serious of which are infection by either viruses or bacteria.

 Bacterial meningitis

 Meningitis caused by bacteria is rare, but very serious and a medical emergency.
-A common bacterialform that is seen in adolescents and young adults is meningococcal meningitis and those age 16-23 are at higher risk for this disease.
+One bacterial form that is seen in adolescents and young adults is caused by a bacteria called “Neisseria meningitidis” or “meningococcus.”
+Meningitis caused by it is called “meningococcal meningitis” and those age 16-23 are at highest risk for this disease.
 Early diagnosis and treatment for meningococcal meningitis is essential as it can be life threatening.
-Anyone with these symptoms should be seen right away:
+Other bacteria can also cause meningitis and be life threatening.
+Common symptoms of meningitis are:

 - Fever